Transgressions and Chern characters in coarse homotopy theory: Construction of fillers

 Assume that $X$ in $\BC$, $Y$ in $\UBC$ and $\pi:\partial_{h}X\to \iota^{\topp}_{u}(Y)$ satisfy the assumptions of \cref{iowerjgowegjweriogrwegwe}.
 The following is a formal consequence of \cref{iowerjgowegjweriogrwegwe} and \cref{koprherhgrtgertg} for the lower right triangle. \begin{kor}The following diagram commutes:

 \end{kor}

 \begin{kor} If $x$ is in $\pi_{i}K\cX^{\ctr}(X)$ and $\xi$ is in $\pi_{-j} K(C_{0}(\iota^{\topp}_{u}(Y)))$, then we have

-in $\pi_{i-j}(KU)\otimes \C$. \end{kor}
+in $\pi_{i-j+1}(KU)\otimes \C$. \end{kor}

 \begin{rem} The equality \eqref{hrtepogkeportgertgetrge} is in particular an integrality statement for its right-hand side.
 The equality \eqref{hrtepogkeportgertgetrge} is our version of \cite[(1.1)]{Engel:2025aa}.
 In \cite{Engel:2025aa} the cycle $x$ is given in terms of operators on an $X$-controlled Hilbert space and $\rmch_{h}(\xi)$ is described in terms of a \v{C}ech-type decomposition of $Y$.
-In this case the right-hand side of \eqref{hrtepogkeportgertgetrge} is made explicit and expressed in terms of an integral over $X$ of a term involving the integral kernels of the operators involved in $x$ and functions describing the decomposition of $Y$.
-It was one of the main goals of \cite{Engel:2025aa} to verify the integrality of this integral (which in their case is a priori given) by interpreting it as the right-hand side of \eqref{hrtepogkeportgertgetrge} and comparison with the left-hand side. \hB \end{rem}
+In this case the right-hand side of \eqref{hrtepogkeportgertgetrge} is made explicit and expressed in terms of an integral over $X$ of a term involving the integral kernels of the operators determining $x$ and functions describing the decomposition of $Y$.
+It was one of the main goals of \cite{Engel:2025aa} to verify the integrality of this integral (which in the situation of the reference is apriori given) by interpreting it as the right-hand side of \eqref{hrtepogkeportgertgetrge} and comparing it with the left-hand side. \hB \end{rem}